HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 With multiple ways to send and receive data on the web, let's look into how many async requests are sent per page.

-A median of 4 asynchronous requests are made per page on both mobile and desktop devices.
-This applies to the 50th percentile, i.e., the median desktop and mobile pages.

 {{ figure_markup(
   image="async-requests-per-page.png",
   caption="The number of asynchronous requests made per page.",